-- Ensure that goods and materials are stored in a safe and orderly manner (see Figure 14). - Ensure that there is sufficient space for movement around the work area, especially incommon corridors. - Ensure that walkways are free from obstructions (e.g., if there are cabinets along thewalkways, ensure that all cabinet doors are closed when not in use). - Wear appropriate footwear, for example, safety boots (see Figure 15). - Provide adequate lighting. - · Do not rush through swing doors, especially when pushing trolleys. - Mark transparent glass doors or panels with translucent tape. - Put up warning signs where appropriate (see Figure 16). - Insert glass panels for doors which are totally opaque. - Indicate and identify full length glass panels e.g., by placing prominent decals on them.
+- Ensure that goods and materials are stored in a safe and orderly manner (see Figure 14). - Ensure that there is sufficient space for movement around the work area, especially in common corridors. - Ensure that walkways are free from obstructions (e.g., if there are cabinets along the walkways, ensure that all cabinet doors are closed when not in use). - Wear appropriate footwear, for example, safety boots (see Figure 15). - Provide adequate lighting. - Do not rush through swing doors, especially when pushing trolleys. - Mark transparent glass doors or panels with translucent tape (see Figure 17). - Put up warning signs where appropriate (see Figure 16). - Insert glass panels for doors which are totally opaque.